This guide assumes your audio files are stored in AWS. To learn how to create integrations with other cloud providers click here.

 Create an Ontology

-We recommend learning about Ontology structure in Encord before creating Ontologies.
+We recommend learning about Ontology structure before creating Ontologies.

 1. Click the New ontology button in the Ontologies section to create a new Ontology.